League Layout and Overview

 A major league player draft in the form of an open auction is conducted on dates as near as possible to Opening Day as is practical.
 These dates will be set by the commissioner well in advance.

 Each team must acquire 23 players at a total cost not to exceed 260 dollars.
 This list of 23 players includes the dollar values and slot of the players that each team elects to keep for the upcoming season.
-Each team must auction its starting lineup of players.
+Each team must auction its starting lineup of players, based on position eligibility in the CBS Sportsline draft room.
+For the purposes of the auction, the commissioner will relax the SP/RP eligibility requirements and allow teams to draft 9 pitchers.

 The league software is the auctioneer and all auction functions of that are final unless determined by the league commissioner.